End of Summer Sale

 Skip to content

+Will the TSA let your travel-size sun spray through security?
 The Transportation Security Administration (TSA) has specific rules regarding liquids, aerosols, and gels in carry-on luggage.
 Sunscreen, whether in lotion, gel, stick, or spray form, falls under these regulations.
-According to the TSA, any liquid, gel, or aerosol must be in a container of 3.4 ounces (100 milliliters) or less and must fit inside a quart-sized, clear plastic bag.1
+According to the TSA, any liquid, gel, or aerosol must be in a container of 3.4 ounces (100 milliliters) or less1 and must fit inside a quart-sized, clear plastic bag2.

 Types of Sunscreen Allowed in Carry-On and Checked Luggage

-1. Lotions and Gels: These can be packed in your carry-on, following the 3.4-ounce rule, or in larger quantities in your checked baggage.
+• Lotions and Gels: These can be packed in your carry-on, following the 3.4-ounce rule, or in larger quantities in your checked baggage.
+The good news is that many of your favorite COOLA products come in 3.4-ounce packs, including the hydrating body glow sunscreen.

 • Use Travel-Sized Containers: Purchase travel-sized versions of your favorite sunscreens or transfer your spray sunscreen into smaller containers.